 Why do people enjoy nicotine?

 Nicotine is unique in that it acts as both a sedative and a stimulant, medicalnewstoday.com conveys.
 Nicotine gives you a “kick,” releasing not only adrenaline, but also dopamine.
-Other benefits that people enjoy from nicotine include alertness, euphoria, relaxation, improved memory, heightened concentration, arousal, and reduced anxiety.
+Other benefits that people enjoy from nicotine include a sense of alertness, euphoria, and relaxation.

 How does it work?